splace/angle/README.md

 # Sector

-a Sector encodes an angular region using a Direction and an Angle, the Angle being the size of the region, in a positive sense, from the Direction. so Sections don't have a winding.
+a Sector encodes an angular region using a Direction and an Angle/Phase, the Angle being the size of the region, in a positive sense, from the Direction. so Sections don't have a winding.

-Sectors are inclusive, so representing all angle's requires Angle set to one base unit less.
+Sectors are inclusive, so representing all angle's requires Angle.Phase set to one base unit less.
 (0-1), with any Direction. an empty value is no angles.

 example: range over a Sector clockwise from 390 gradians to 10 gradians, show degree.